muggy8/improbable/have-and-havenot/ZdPimteZ.md

 A few more seconds passed.

 "People only die when they are killed, that's what my homeworld is like.
-Of course, you already knew that right."
+Of course, you already knew that, right."

 I gave Phanna a nod.